GET THE COMPASSIONATE HELP YOU DESERVE

 Driving the day before Thanksgiving, or “Black Wednesday” as it is sometimes called, can also be dangerous.
 Many people flock to bars the day before Thanksgiving.
 Because of this, driving under the influence is another all-too-common problem during this time on top of already-crowded streets.
 If you’re planning on spending the day before Thanksgiving in New Orleans, be sure to bring a designated driver or use a rideshare service to get home safely.

-If you have suffered injury this Thanksgiving holiday due to another’s negligent or reckless driving, Mike Brandner Injury Attorneys is here to help.
+If you have suffered injury this Thanksgiving holiday due to another’s negligent or reckless driving, Mike Brandner Law is here to help.
 Our skilled and compassionate personal injury lawyers will explore your options, gather evidence to strengthen you case, and ultimately get you the maximum compensation.
 There are no fees unless we win.
 Call us today, speak with a representative online, or submit a free case review now.